 World Nomads travel insurance Canada review

 As I mentioned before, I didn’t understand how World Nomads Canada would work for us.
-After using them for a year, I can confidently say that I would recommend World Nomads to any Canadian who is looking for travel insurance.
-Of course, I read in detail what’s not covered in travel insurance to make sure there were no surprises.
+After using them for a year, I can confidently say that I would by World Nomads again for extended travel.
+If you are thinking about doing the same, make sure to read in detail what’s not covered in travel insurance to make sure there were no surprises.

 Know before you go